-We welcome applications from competent singers, and from players of renaissance instruments at A=440 including viols, lutes, recorders, renaissance flutes, reeds, cornetts and sackbuts.
+We welcome applications from competent singers, and from players of renaissance instruments at A=440 including viols, lutes, renaissance recorders and flutes, cornetts, sackbuts, crumhorns, shawms and curtals.

-Recorder players should be familiar with all sizes (descant to bass), unless offering another instrument or voice as well; renaissance recorders are strongly preferred.
+Recorder players should be familiar with all instruments in the descant to bass range, unless offering another instrument or voice as well; renaissance recorders are strongly preferred.

-Viol players are encouraged to bring renaissance as well as baroque instruments; please let us know which sizes you can bring.
-It might be possible to borrow renaissance viols during the course.
+Viol players are encouraged to bring renaissance as well as baroque instruments but it might be possible to borrow renaissance viols during the course.

 All applicants should have a good standard of sight-reading and be able to hold a line confidently on their own.
 Singers may be encouraged to take solo parts as well as singing in ensembles.
 Those applying as instrumentalists will also have opportunities to sing if they wish.
-If you are at all unsure about your standard, please email or phone +44 (0) 1223 847330 to discuss.
 Non-singing/playing observers are welcome if we have space.

 Please apply as early as possible, as places are limited.
-Applications may be acknowledged but not accepted until April, by when we hope to have a workable balance of voices and instruments.
+Applications will be acknowledged but may not be accepted until April, by when we hope to have a workable balance of voices and instruments.
 You will then be informed if your application has succeeded, and your deposit will be returned if not.

 Course fees are detailed on the application form.